Special offer

 • Set objectives that help interns learn essential skills and techniques that can lead them to successful careers

-• Offer regular development training for interns to help them gain a deeper understanding of your brand and their role within your organization
+• Offer regular development training for interns to explain your brand and their role within your organization

-• Provide consistent, effective feedback to help interns gain valuable work experience and on-the-job training
+• Provide consistent, effective feedback to help interns progress meaningfully

-• Mentor interns in creating professional development plans with specific goals to help them build their industry knowledge and learn new skills
+• Mentor interns by creating professional development plans with clear goals and KPIs to help them build industry knowledge and learn skills

-• Setting your expectations too high or too low to keep interns challenged and motivated
+• Set reasonable expectations to keep them appropriately challenged and motivated

 FAQs about hiring interns